riclolsen/json-scada/src/dnp3/Dnp3Client/README.md

 ## Configure client connections to DNP3 servers

 Each instance for this driver can have many client connection defined that must be described in the _protocolConnections_ collection.
+Create a new connection in Admin UI or directly on MongoDB as below.

     use json_scada_db_name
     db.protocolConnections.insert({